 “My partner didn’t have the best start in life, so it makes my heart swell to watch the love, care, and protection he shows his girls.
 Making absolutely sure that they never have to witness or experience the childhood he did.
 He’s a pretty special daddy.” —Jenna

-“Brandon is a Master Sergeant in the Air Force working to get his Masters in Information Technology, all while being a loving, protective, supportive, and always-present girl dad.
-He’s the most patient man ever.
-And during these quarantine days, after he gets home from work, he’s just been an absolute blessing!” –Claudia
+“Brandon is a Master Sergeant in the Air Force working to get his Master’s in Information Technology, all while being a loving, protective, supportive, and always-present girl dad.
+He’s the most patient man ever.” —Claudia

 “One day is not enough to honor how special of a father Jay truly is.
 His love as a father shows through in every interaction with our daughter.
 The Daddy-Daughter bond that they have is what I love the most.
 I know that Kinsley will always look up to him and admire him.
 It makes my heart full to just sit and watch him put a smile on her face.
 It’s the cutest thing when she copies every little thing that he does.
 We love and appreciate everything Jay does!” —Iterica